drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-dataverse-reaction/_index.md

 ```

 In addition to these actions you can also attach a `ifNotExists` condition, where the action will only be executed if an entity does not exists that matches the field mapping you provide it.
-The following example will only create the new entity if one with the mayching asset, description and alert type does not already exist:
+The following example will only create the new entity if one with the matching asset, description and alert type does not already exist:

 ```yaml
 queries: